health

 If your symptoms aren’t that severe, there are a few things you can do to boost your mood:

-• Exercise more.
-Exercise is a huge mood booster and stress buster.
+• Exercise more: Exercise is a huge mood booster and stress buster.
 It increases the release of feel-good hormones in the brain, helping to alleviate depression.
+Aim for at least 30 minutes of moderate exercise most days.

-• Eat healthily.
-Diet and mood go hand-in-hand.
+• Eat healthily: Diet and mood go hand-in-hand.
 Focus on eating fruits, vegetables, omega-3-rich foods, proteins, and complex carbohydrates to help keep your mood and energy up.
+Foods like salmon, spinach, and quinoa can be particularly beneficial.

-• Spend time with friends.
-Research has shown that spending time with friends can help relieve stress and provide a sense of well-being.
+• Spend time with friends: Research has shown that spending time with friends can help relieve stress and provide a sense of well-being.
+Organize regular get-togethers or virtual hangouts to stay connected.

 References